dsl-unibe-ch/Crash_Course_DataSciPy/Day2/README.md

 ### Preparations

 Please download the four jupyter notebooks so you can work through them locally.
+You can also download the slides as pdf.

+Also make sure you have a working Python system, ideally in form of a conda environment such as prepared on day one of the course.